sharetribe/flex-docs/src/docs/references/05-email-templates/index.md

 1. Go to the
    [Flex Template for Web repository](https://github.com/sharetribe/flex-template-web/tree/master/ext/default-mail-templates)
-2. Copy the templates to your own developmet computer and do the edits you need
+2. Copy the templates to your own development computer and do the edits you need
 3. Send the templates to the
    [Sharetribe support](mailto:flex-support@sharetribe.com) in a zip-package.
    Please don't change the filenames.

 ### Transaction email context

-> Context for transaction emails:
+Context for transaction emails:

 ```json
 {